heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-*1875.* The clock of the Great Hall seem frozen in its armature of polished brass.
-The stationmaster dozes---trains delayed by fog---a motley of passengers drowse or read, newspapers wilting with damp---lamps lit at midday---and even the bronze likeness of George Stephenson, that commanding and self-willed presence, seems asleep.
+*1875.* The clock of the Great Hall, set proudly in its armature of polished brass, seems frozen.
+The stationmaster dozes---trains delayed by fog---the motley of passengers drowse or read, their newspapers wilting with damp---lamps lit at midday---and even the bronze likeness of George Stephenson, Father of the Railway, that commanding and self-willed presence, is asleep.
- There is a bump from below, and a sound muffled by the vapour.
+ There is a low-pitched boom, muffled by the vapour.
  The stationmaster turns in his chair, mutters some imprecation, and continues dreaming of rarebit and hot rum.